 What are Your Clients Saying About You?

-But the professionals who actually grow don’t start there.
+But the professionals who actually grow don’t start that initial question.

-They ask a different question – one that most overlook entirely:
+They ask a different question – one that’s most overlooked entirely:

 “What are my current clients actually saying about me?”